kwaters3/SVG-Logo-Maker/README.md

 - First, clone the git repository from GitHub

-- Next, install the required packages by using the following command: npm install
+- Next, install the required packages by using the following command: `npm install`

-- Then, invoke the application by using the following command: npm start
+- Then, invoke the application by using the following command: `node index.js`

 - Finally, the user will have access to the SVG logo Maker to specially craft and design their own logo.